ethereum-optimism/design-docs/protocol/messaging/entrypoint-contracts.md

 `Entrypoints` can follow the model of the `L2ToL2CrossDomainMessenger` and decode additional parameters.
 Of course, this would require the `EntrypointContext` event to encode this information.
 Some parameters that can be used for binding are
 - `L2ToL2CrossDomainMessenger` current `nonce`.
 The `Entrypoint` can then check that the `EntrypointContext` has the same `nonce` than the `SentMessage`.
-- `address(this)` in the `EntrypointContext` event matches `sender` from `SentMessage`.
+- Identifier's `origin` from `EntrypointContext` event matches `sender` from `SentMessage`.
 This could show that the context was created on the same contract than the connected message.
-- `source` chainId.
+- Identifier's `chainId` from `EntrypointContext` event matches `source` from `SentMessage`.
 Should match with the `SentMessage`.

 ## Full example: Expire messages